bradfrost/atomic-design/chapter-1.md

 [a](http://us5.campaign-archive1.com/?u=7e093c5cf4&id=ead8a72012&e=ecb25a3f93)

 ### Style guide challenges
-By now the benefits of creating a design system should be abundantly clear, and hopefully thoughts of making beautiful style guides are running through your head.
+By now the benefits of creating a design system should be abundantly clear, and hopefully exciting thoughts of making beautiful style guides are running through your head.

+For all the benefits these benefits.

+- Can be difficult to sell

 - Time consuming to create
 - Treated as a auxiliary project